 If you’re heading around the whole region surrounding the Dolomites, be sure to check out more around Seceda peak and head towards Santa Maddalena (Val di Funes valley).
 At the latter point, you’ll get to see the most stunning views over the mountains, which is especially beautiful just before sunset.

 Finally, you can stop off for the views at the Church of St. John, too.
 Although you might not spend too long here, it’s one of the best places in Northern Italy to visit for views across the mountains.
-In my opinion, the photo point is actually much better than getting up close and personal to the church, too.
+In my opinion, the photo point is actually much better than getting up close and personal with the church, too.